 The following table summarises where we have planned works in order to achieve agreed level of service targets.
-A full list of our agreed levels of service are in our Long Term Plan, and some additional technical measures are included in our activity management plans.
-Figure 13 shows the total planned investment in level of service improvements for the next 30 years.
+A full list of our agreed levels of service are in Tasman's 10-Year Plan 2021 - 2031 Volume 1, and some additional technical measures are included in our activity management plans.
+Figure 13 (see page 134) shows the total planned investment in level of service improvements for the next 30 years.